gltyree/Aolian_Veg_Models_OilGas/README.md

 1. USUh_data_v2.csv
 2. Study_sites.zip

-# USUh_data_v2.csv - column descriptions
+# Column descriptions
-UID: Unique identifier of the spatial point for which the data were retrieved.
-Corresponds with 'UID' in Study_sites.zip.
+UID (both files): Unique identifier of the spatial point for which the data were retrieved.

-Stratum: The climate-soil-geomorphic group that a given site falls within.
+Stratum (both files): The climate-soil-geomorphic group that a given site falls within.
 The climate-soil-geomorphic groups are sourced from USGS maps of Ecological Site Groups and Soil-Geomorphic Units for the Upper Colorado River Basin (Nauman et al. 2022).
 ALU = Arid-warm Loamy Uplands, ASH = Arid-warm Saline Hills, SFU = Semiarid-warm Finer Uplands, SLU = Semiarid-warm Loamy Uplands, SVS = Semiarid-warm Very Shallow.

-featTyp: Presence or absence of oil and gas disturbance in the MODIS pixel that the site falls within.
+featTyp (both files): Presence or absence of oil and gas disturbance in the MODIS pixel that the site falls within.
 As a 16-year time series of us*/Uh is retrieved for each pixel, 'featTyp' of many pixels changes over time from "undisturbed" to "disturbed"; this change corresponds to the value in 'spuddate'.

-spuddate: The date of "spudding" or initial drilling of the well bore, which approximates the initial date of oil and gas disturbance for the pixel.
+spuddate (both files): The date of "spudding" or initial drilling of the well bore, which approximates the initial date of oil and gas disturbance for the pixel.
 Spud dates of '1/1/1999' indicate that wells in that pixel lacked a spud date record, but the date of initial disturbance was determined to have occurred prior to the year 2000 using the LandTrendr tool (Kennedy et al. 2010).

-Date: The year and month of us*/Uh retrieval.
+Date (CSV only): The year and month of us*/Uh retrieval.

-USUh: us*/Uh data retrieved from MODIS albedo using the CW16 model.
+USUh (CSV only): us*/Uh data retrieved from MODIS albedo using the CW16 model.
 Values are monthly means.

-n: The size of the sample (Stratum x featTyp) for the given date.
+n (CSV only): The size of the sample (Stratum x featTyp) for the given date.

 # References
 Chappell, A. & Webb, N.P.
 (2016).
 Using albedo to reform wind erosion modelling, mapping and monitoring.
 Aeolian Research, 23, 63-78. https://doi.org/10.1016/j.aeolia.2016.09.006.